Falafel In Airfryer

 I have tried falafels with both raw as well with boiled chickpeas.
 But seriously, nothing to match with the falafels made with raw chickpeas.
 Soaked chickpeas, when grounded with herbs like parsley and onion-garlic then, believe me, the aroma it gives is simply mind-blowing.
 They are made so easily whereas the ones made with boiled chickpeas fall apart and is slightly ticklish to make.

-While making falafel, just keep in mind few things.
+While making falafel, just keep in mind a few things.
 First of all, the chickpeas should be properly soaked.
 Soak till they become double in size.
 Like 1 cup chickpeas when soaked easily become 2 cups.
 Soak overnight or for 4 to 5 hours.
 Shall I give you a tip?
 If you do not have much time then soak these in a casserole in lukewarm water, your job will be done in almost half the time.

 Secondly, while grinding, keep it coarse and do not make a paste out of it.
 Do not use any water while grinding.
 As it is onions too will release some water while grinding.
 I prefer grinding it in my food processor.
 I add everything… soaked chickpeas, cilantro, parsley and spices in the food processor and then grind it.
 If you grind it in a grinder then keep a watch that they are not overdone.
 Also, do not add parsley, onion etc while grinding in the grinder.
 Just grind the chickpeas coarsely and then add all other things.